maxmurdoch/flock/src/pages/products/trainee.md

     to: /download
   smallText: >-
-    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and it doesn't cost a penny.
+    Our Cover Note is accepted by the CAA as proof of EC785/2004 compliant insurance, and doesn't cost a penny.
   title: Applying for your PfCO?
 doINeedInsurance:
   title: ''
 how:
   description: >-
     Insuring your drone flight has never been simpler.
-All it takes is a matter of taps.
+All it takes is a matter of taps on your mobile phone.
   list:
     - image: ../../images/uploads/screens/flight-details-screen.png
       text: >-